 “So after all these years, no one was brought to justice… and now a video just shows up out of nowhere?”
 Phil says, his voice a mixture of anger and incredulity.
 Butterfly nods.

 “Nothing, Butterfly,” I say, trying to divert the conversation from my act of anger.
-I have been doing so well with controlling my emotions, I certainly don’t want her to think I have taken two steps back at a crucial moment.
+I’ve been doing so well with controlling my emotions, I certainly don’t want her to think I’ve taken two steps back at a crucial moment.
 I was watching the introduction of the torture of my beautiful Butterfly.
 I think I did good not to kill someone with my bare hands.
 I look at her with pleading eyes and she lets the topic drop.

 “Somebody has to watch that video,” Allen says.
-“The people that hurt Jewel and killed her unborn baby are on that video and we are not going to know who they all are until we watch it.”
+“The people that hurt Jewel and killed her unborn baby are on that video and we’re not going to know who they all are until we watch it.”